kahrendt/esphome-docs/components/sensor/statistics.rst

 Group Types
 ***********

-You can configure whether the component considers the set of sensor measurements to be a population or a sample using the ``population`` and ``sample`` type respectivally.
-This will affect the standard devation ``std_dev`` sensor.
-For sliding windows or continuous windows that reset, the ``sample`` type is appropiate.
-If you are using a ``chunked_continuous`` window type without resetting it; i.e., ``window_size`` is ``0``, then you should most likely use the ``population`` type.
+You can configure whether the component considers the set of sensor measurements to be a population or a sample using the ``population`` or ``sample`` type respectively.
+This setting affects the standard deviation ``std_dev`` sensor.
+For sliding windows or continuous windows that reset the ``sample`` type is appropriate.
+If you use a ``chunked_continuous`` window type without automatic reset, you should most likely use the ``population`` type.

 Trend Sensor
 ************

-The trend sensor can be unstable over a small set of sensor measurements, especially if there is some noise in the underlying data.
-To avoid this, use a trend sensor over windows with a large amount of measurements in them; e.g., 50 or more.
-Or, apply a smoothing filter like an exponential moving average to the source sensor before being sent to this component.
+The trend sensor may be unstable over a small set of sensor measurements, especially if the sensor is noisy.
+To avoid this, use a trend sensor on large windows; e.g., 50 or more sensor measurements.
+Or, apply a smoothing filter like an exponential moving average to the source sensor.

 Which Continuous Window Type to Choose
 **************************************

-If you want to collect long-term statistics that include thousands (or more) of measurements, then you should use the ``chunked_continuous`` window type.
-If you are only collecting statistics over a smaller set of measurements, then use the ``continuous`` window type.
+If you collect long-term statistics that include thousands (or more) of measurements, you should use the ``chunked_continuous`` window type.
+If you only collect statistics over a smaller set of measurements, then use the ``continuous`` window type.

 Which Sliding Window Type to Choose
 ***********************************